boyroywax/ansible-clusterhat/README.md

 1. Assemble your Raspberry Pi ClusterHat.
 Check the [Clusterhat.com Official Guide](https://clusterhat.com/setup-assembly) if you have any questions.

 ### Provision the sd card for Raspberry Pi 3B+
-2. Download [Lite Controller](http://dist.8086.net/clusterhat/ClusterHAT-2019-04-08-lite-1-controller.zip) from clusterhat.com
+2. Download [Lite Controller image](http://dist.8086.net/clusterhat/ClusterHAT-2019-04-08-lite-1-controller.zip) from clusterhat.com
 3. Write the image to a microsd and place into the Raspberry Pi 3B+
 4. Eject the fresh microsd and reinsert into your computer.
 5. Copy ```ssh``` from ```./sd_card/boot-controller/ssh``` to the microsd ```boot``` partition.
 Optional: also edit wpa_supplicant.conf.skel to include your wifi ssid and key.
 Rename the file to ```wpa_supplicant.conf``` and also copy over to the microsd.